Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: p VAE framework

 \subsubsection{p$^3$VAE architecture}

-We assume that a data point $x \in \mathcal{X}$ is generated by a random process that involves continuous latent variables $z_A \in \mathcal{Z}_A$ and $z_P \in \mathcal{Z}_P$ as well as discrete variables $y \in \mathcal{Y}$ that are sometimes observed, and sometimes unobserved.
-We assume that the latent variable $z_P$ is grounded to some physical properties while the latent variable $z_A$ has no physical meaning. $z_P$ could be, for instance, the pixel-wise irradiance mentioned in section \ref{sec:intro}. $y$ is a categorical variable such as the class, for which we have annotations for a few data points. $\mathcal{X}$, $\mathcal{Y}$, $\mathcal{Z}_A$ and $\mathcal{Z}_P$ are subsets of the euclidean space.
+We assume that a data point $\x \in \mathcal{X}$ is generated by a random process that involves intrinsic and environmental latent variables $\z_I \in \mathcal{Z}_I$ and $\z_E \in \mathcal{Z}_E$, respectively.
+Part of the intrinsic latent variables may sometimes be observed, and sometimes unobserved.
+We assume that the environmental latent variables $\z_E$ are grounded to some physical properties related to the acquisition conditions of the data. $\z_E$ could be, for instance, the fluid damping coefficient mentioned in section \ref{sec:example}.
+The latent variables can be continuous, discrete, or both. $\mathcal{X}$, $\mathcal{Z}_I$ and $\mathcal{Z}_E$ are subsets of the euclidean space.

-The generative process consists of two steps: (1) values of $z_A$, $z_P$ and $y$ are generated from a prior distribution $p_\theta(z_A, z_P, y)$ parameterized by $\theta$; (2) a value $x$ is generated from the conditional distribution $p_\theta(x \vert z_A, z_P, y)$.
-We assume that latent variables $z_A$, $z_P$, $y$ are independent factors of variations, \textit{i.e.} that they are mutually independent:
+The generative process consists of two steps: (1) values of $\z_I$ and $\z_E$ are generated from a prior distribution $p(\z_I, \z_E)$; (2) a value $\x$ is generated from the conditional distribution $\ppdf(\x \vert \z_I, \z_E)$ parameterized by $\param$.
+We assume that latent variables $\z_I$ and $\z_E$ are independent factors of variations, \textit{i.e.} that they are mutually independent:

 Besides, we assume a Gaussian observation noise $\Sigma$ and define the likelihood as follows: